A retail market study. Department stores in trouble.

 To turn a profit, retailers will close so many stores they will become irrelevant and become simply suppliers to large retail sites (Amazon, Wal-Mart).
 Or they will become the equivalent of a local specialty shop.

 Amazon will continue to grow and retail brands will market their offerings as “available at Amazon.”
 CEOs will be fired.
 Companies will downsize and consumers will become even less interested in the brands themselves.
-All that will matter will be price, look and fit.
+It comes down to price, look and fit, not a good place for the traditional retailer.

 There will be further consolation as companies look to share redundancies, cut costs and increase their market space.